 Beneath Stair B, the fill between the mat slab and the floor slab creates a reservoir of water.
 When this reservoir becomes overfilled and water seeps upwards onto the floor slab as observed, the water level in the reservoir is approximately 3" above the elevation where water was observed entering the elevator pit.
 The fill within this region is illustrated with an earth style hatch and a layer of drainage aggregate directly beneath the concrete floor slab in the construction drawings.
 Since the construction drawings illustrate waterproofing on the stair side of the elevator pit foundation wall, the design appears to anticipate wet conditions may occur beneath the stair floor slab.
 The slow response the of water level changes between the joints indicates the material near the top of the reservoir behaves more like a sand or soil fill than a drainage aggregate, such as pea gravel.
 This behavior negatively affects how readily water can be absorbed into the reservoir and its effectiveness in collecting and draining water, including reaching the proposed sump pit.
-The slow response is an indication that water reaching the joint between the floor slab and the wall may move laterally in the joint prior to draining into the fill beneath the floor slab.
-The opportunity for lateral water movement in the joint makes the location of the proposed sump pit and ability to intercept the wall to slab joint critical.
+The slow response is an indication that water reaching the joint between the floor slab.
+The opportunity for lateral water movement in the joint prior to draining into the fill beneath the floor slab.
+The opportunity to intercept the wall to slab joint critical.